OHIF/Viewers/platform/docs/versioned_docs/version-2.0-deprecated/deployment/recipes/nginx--image-archive.md

 Our two biggest hurdles when hosting our image archive and web client are:

-- Risks related to exposing our PACS to the netowrk
+- Risks related to exposing our PACS to the network
 - Cross-Origin Resource Sharing (CORS) requests

 ### Handling Web Requests

-We mittigate our first issue by allowing [Nginx][nginx] to handle incoming web requests.
+We mitigate our first issue by allowing [Nginx][nginx] to handle incoming web requests.
 Nginx is open source software for web serving, reverse proxying, caching, and more.
 It's designed for maximum performance and stability -- allowing us to more reliably serve content than Orthanc's built-in server can.